 Amelia paused during the run to help a struggling friend and then worked hard to catch up to the pack - eventually finishing third in the race.
 She began to feel unwell and laid down, complaining she felt sick and couldn't get her breath.
 It seemed like typical post-race complaints, but then her condition worsened.
-She vomited, became cyanosed and stopped breathing.
+She vomited, became cyanosed (turned a shade of blue) and stopped breathing.

 Jo Naylor had just watched her daughter complete the race on a day off from her job as a Sister on the Neonatal Unit at Leicester Royal Infirmary.
 Jo also instructs on Newborn Life Support and Advanced Resuscitation of the Newborn Infant courses - making her familiar with resuscitation in the very young.
 As a mother, she was also familiar with her daughter’s often dramatic responses to finishing a race - but when Amelia stopped breathing, Jo’s years of cardiopulmonary resuscitation (CPR) training and experience took over.

 Amelia began to gasp, but soon stopped breathing again.
 Jo asked a bystander to run to the nearby village hall to grab the local automated external defibrillator (AED) - and continued to administer CPR to her daughter.
 She performed CPR alone for 10 minutes until Amelia’s head teacher was able to step in and continue CPR for a further 10 minutes until the defibrillator and the ambulance crew arrived.
 Then - a breakthrough.
-The paramedics attached the defibrillator, which showed ventricular fibrillation (VF), and used the defibrillator to shock the young girl - and with one shock, Amelia went back into sinus rhythm.
+The paramedics used the defibrillator to shock the young girl - and with one shock, Amelia went back into sinus rhythm.

 Amelia was back - but she still wasn’t out of the woods just yet.
-A mis-sized guedal airway lodged in her trachea, and back blowshad to be administered to recover it.
+A mis-sized guedel airway lodged in her trachea, and back blows had to be administered to recover it.
 Another paramedic arrived, as did the West Midlands Hele Med Team - and soon Jo’s organisational side as a Sister came into play.
 She suspected the issue was cardiac and called ahead to her workplace (Leicester Royal Infirmary).